diegorp/toDoApp/README.md

-This basic application was built to show some code examles during a tech talk
+This basic application was built to show some code examples during a tech talk